DEFRA/flood-app/release-docs/CFF-8.2.0.md

   Add redirects

-  * From Find Location page (https://check-for-flooding.service.gov.uk/find-location) to the Check for Flooding national page (https://check-for-flooding.service.gov.uk/).
-There is currently an internal redirect in place which needs to be removed.
+  * From Find Location page (https://check-for-flooding.service.gov.uk/find-location) to the Check for Flooding national page (https://check-for-flooding.service.gov.uk/)

   * From How to plan page (https://www.gov.uk/prepare-for-flooding/plan-ahead-for-flooding) to Prepare for flooding (https://www.gov.uk/prepare-for-flooding)